Integral models of reductive groups and integral Mumford-Tate groups: Lattices, models, and Lie algebras

-The compositions of $\recht{mdl}_{\recht{a}}$ with the forgetful maps $\mathscr{M}_{\recht{a}}(G) \rightarrow \mathscr{M}(G,T)$ (for a maximal torus $T$ of $G$) and $\mathscr{M}_{\recht{a}}(G) \rightarrow \mathscr{G}$ are denoted $\recht{mdl}_T$ and $\recht{mdl}$, respectively.
+The compositions of $\mathtt{mdl}^{\recht{a}}_G$ with the forgetful maps $\recht{Mdl}^{\recht{a}}(G) \rightarrow \recht{Mdl}(G,T)$ (for a maximal torus $T$ of $G$) and $\recht{Mdl}^{\recht{a}}(G) \rightarrow \recht{Mdl}(G)$ are denoted $\mathtt{mdl}_{G,T}$ and $\mathtt{mdl}_G$, respectively.

 \begin{lem} Let $G$ be a connected reductive group over $K$ and let $V$ be a faithful finite dimensional representation of $G$.
-Consider $G$ as a subgroup of $\recht{GL}(V)$.
-Let $Z := \recht{Cent}_{\recht{GL}(V)}(G)$ be the scheme-theoretic centraliser of $G$ in $\recht{GL}(V)$, and let $N := \recht{Norm}_{\recht{GL}(V)}(G)$ be the scheme-theoretic normaliser of $G$ in $\recht{GL}(V)$.
-Let $T$ be a maximal torus of $G$, and let $H := Z \cdot T \subset \recht{GL}(V)$. \begin{enumerate} \item The map $\recht{mdl}_{\recht{a}}\colon \mathscr{R}(V) \rightarrow \mathscr{M}_{\recht{a}}(G)$ factors through $\mathscr{R}_Z(V)$. \item The map $\recht{mdl}_{T}\colon \mathscr{R}(V) \rightarrow \mathscr{M}(G,T)$ factors through $\mathscr{R}_H(V)$. \item The map $\recht{mdl}\colon \mathscr{R}(V) \rightarrow \mathscr{M}(G)$ factors through $\mathscr{R}_N(V)$. \end{enumerate} \end{lem}
+Consider $G$ as a subgroup of $\mathtt{GL}(V)$.
+Let $Z$ be the scheme-theoretic centraliser of $G$ in $\mathtt{GL}(V)$, and let $N$ be the scheme-theoretic normaliser of $G$ in $\mathtt{GL}(V)$.
+Let $T$ be a maximal torus of $G$, and let $H := Z \cdot T \subset \mathtt{GL}(V)$. \begin{enumerate} \item The map $\mathtt{mdl}_G^{\recht{a}}\colon \recht{Lat}(V) \rightarrow \recht{Mdl}^{\recht{a}}(G)$ factors through $\recht{Lat}_Z(V)$. \item The map $\mathtt{mdl}_{G,T}\colon \recht{Lat}(V) \rightarrow \recht{Mdl}(G,T)$ factors through $\recht{Lat}_H(V)$. \item The map $\mathtt{mdl}_G\colon \recht{Lat}(V) \rightarrow \recht{Mdl}(G)$ factors through $\recht{Lat}_N(V)$. \end{enumerate} \end{lem}

 \begin{proof} We only prove the first statement; the other two can be proven analogously.
-Let $g $ be an element of $\recht{GL}(V)(K)$.
-The map $\recht{inn}(g) \in \recht{Aut}(\recht{GL}(V))$ extends to an automorphism $\recht{GL}(\Lambda) \rightarrow \recht{GL}(g\Lambda)$ as in the following diagram:
+Let $g $ be an element of $\recht{GL}(V)$.
+The map $\recht{inn}(g) \in \recht{Aut}(\mathtt{GL}(V))$ extends to an automorphism $\mathtt{GL}(\Lambda) \rightarrow \mathtt{GL}(g\Lambda)$ as in the following diagram:

-This shows that $(\hat{G}_{\Lambda},\varphi_{\Lambda}) \cong ((\widehat{gGg^{-1}})_{g\Lambda},\recht{inn}(g)^{-1} \circ f_{g\Lambda}|_{(\widehat{gGg^{-1}})_{g\Lambda,K}})$ as anchored models of $G$.
-If $g$ is an element of $Z(K)$ we find that $(\hat{G}_{\Lambda},\varphi_{\Lambda}) \cong (\hat{G}_{g\Lambda},\varphi_{g\Lambda})$, as was to be proven. \end{proof}
+This shows that $(\mathtt{mdl}_G(\Lambda),\varphi_{\Lambda}) \cong (\mathtt{mdl}_{gGg^{-1}}(g\Lambda),\recht{inn}(g)^{-1} \circ f_{g\Lambda})$ as anchored models of $G$.
+If $g$ is an element of $Z(K)$ we find that $(\mathtt{mdl}_G(\Lambda),\varphi_{\Lambda}) \cong (\mathtt{mdl}_G(g\Lambda),\varphi_{g\Lambda})$, as was to be proven. \end{proof}

-\begin{rem} Throughout the rest of this article we say that a map of sets is \emph{finite} if it has finite fibres.
-In the terminology of the lemma above theorem \ref{maintheorem1} then states that the map $\recht{mdl}\colon \msc{R}_N(V) \rightarrow \msc{M}(G)$ is finite. \end{rem}
+Throughout the rest of this paper we say that a map of sets if \emph{finite} if it has finite fibres.
+Our first main result, whose proof will be finalized in Section \ref{s:numberfield}, states that up to a finite ambiguity, the model $\mathtt{mdl}_G(\Lambda)$ characterises the $N(K)$-orbit of $\Lambda$.